thangchung/dapr-labs/polyglot/docs/part-2.md

 # Part 2: WebAssembly, Docker container, Dapr, and Kubernetes better together - Build and run the coffee shop backend services

-In previous part, we explored the coffee shop business domain and mastered what we need to implement it.
-In term of modern architecture, we need to choose what kind of technologies need to focus on to build out the whole solution.
+In the previous part, we explored the coffee shop business domain and mastered what we needed to implement it.
+In terms of modern architecture, we need to choose what kind of technologies need to focus on to build out the whole solution.

-In this part, we will have a look at core components (the data storage and the message broker) and services (`product-api`, `counter-api`, `barista-api`, and `kitchen-api`) in details.
+In this part, we will have a look at core components (the data storage and the message broker) and services (`product-api`, `counter-api`, `barista-api`, and `kitchen-api`) in detail.
 But first, we list out what programming language and framework for each service below.

-- `product-api`: Rust, Spin (a framework for building, deploying, and running fast, secure, and composable cloud microservices with WebAssembly).
+- `product-api`: Rust, [Spin](https://github.com/fermyon/spin) (a framework for building, deploying, and running fast, secure, and composable cloud microservices with WebAssembly).
-- `counter-api`: .NET 8 and C# 12, Dapr workflow (an asynchronous durable framework makes it easy for developers to write business logic and integrations in a reliable way).
+- `counter-api`: .NET 8 and C# 12, [Dapr workflow](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-overview/) (an asynchronous durable framework makes it easy for developers to write business logic and integrations in a reliable way).
 - `barista-api`: Rust, Spin
 - `kitchen-api`: Rust, Spin